slaclab/lume-eblt/docs/index.md

-# LUME-EBLT
+# LUME-BELT

-This is a LUME Python interface to [EBLT](https://github.com/qianglbl/EBLT).
+This is a LUME Python interface to [BELT](https://github.com/qianglbl/BELT).